shakeelmohamed/shakeelmohamed/README.md

 ![Shakeel Mohamed black and white headshot](./opengraph-default.png)

-I’m a Graphic Design MFA Candidate at ArtCenter College of Design interested in branding, typography, creative technology, and design leadership.
-After 10 years of working as a software engineer, I began exploring design as a way to practice intentionality.
+I’m a Graphic Design MFA Candidate at ArtCenter College of Design.
+In my software career, I collaborated with designers so often I began to think like one.
+Before realizing my love of brand identity, I found design through streetwear fashion.
+During my graduate studies, I am exploring how graphic design can be applied across media and disciplines.

+If any of this sounds interesting, please reach out by email, LinkedIn, or Instagram.
+I enjoy discussing design and professional growth with people at any stage of their careers.

 <!--
 **shakeelmohamed/shakeelmohamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.